MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Input-Service-Distribution-Overview.md

     |---------------------------------|  ---------------------------------------|
     |**GST Registration No.**|Select the relevant GST registration number, which should be marked true as **Input Service Distributor**.|

-## To set up ISD on General Ledger Setup
+## To set up ISD on general ledger setup

 This setup is required to define the number series for distribution.